 Ardison, the owner of the winery, designed the layout and by the time Sandy and Roger got there it was basically done.
 Sandy asked for a few changes and then, voila! a wonderful art show, ready for your viewing pleasure.

 It’s getting ready for bed time after bath time and a little play time.
-Kaitlin wanted me to take a picture of her baby.
+Rome wanted me to take a picture of her baby.